 The ECE management services provided by the coordinators and directors require fast SSD storage to work correctly.
 For smaller deployments that co-locate the ECE management services with proxies and allocators on the same hosts, this means that you must use fast SSD storage for your entire deployment.
 If SSD-only storage is not feasible, some of the ECE management services need to be separated.

 For the allocators hosting your Elasticsearch clusers and Kibana instances, deploy host machines that provide 128 to 256 GB of RAM: you will need fewer hosts and your management overhead will be lower.
 Based on our experience with the Elastic Cloud hosted offering, here is what we recommend for different types of workloads:

-- For search workloads, use high-performance SSDs drives and a RAM-to-storage ratio for users of 1:16 (or even 1:8).
+- For search workloads, use high-performance SSDs drives and a RAM-to-storage ratio of 1:16 (or even 1:8).
 These specifications support merge operations and reindexing over time, and fast external sorting when data is too large to fit into memory all at once.
 Hosts that meet these requirements include the i3 instances available on AWS, for example.